 Sometimes I like the second half better than the first and go back and make minor adjustments to it.
 These plot points are a guide.
 The more you make, the more exact you will get.
 In my next article, I’m going to take an in-depth look at how to plot points properly on concrete.

 Remember that a fleur-de-lis has three sections — for those who worked, fought and prayed.
 Now you can finish off your curves and separate it into three different parts.
 At this point, I realized the tips of the center were too plain.
 I adjusted those tips and finished the image.
 I now can use the existing shape to my advantage to keep everything centered and consistent.

-Now you have a basic fleur-de-lis.
+Now you have a basic fleur-de-lis on concrete.
 Once you master it, you can start getting creative with more complex versions.
 Like I always say, keep it simple at first.